CQuinlan1/Proggramming1/README.md

 # Proggramming1
 This is my assignment for Programming in Data Analysis.
-I hope to discuss the purpose of numpy.random and use a Jupyter package to explain the use of " Simple Random data" and "Permutations" functions, at least 5 of the distribution function, and the use of seeds.
+I hope to discuss using Jupyter
+ * the purpose of numpy.random
+ * explain the use of " Simple Random data" and "Permutations" functions,
+ * decribe the uses of least 5 of the distribution function,
+ * and the use of seeds.